-- ${\odot}$ Patterns that are red are sewn already. - ${\odot}$ Patterns that are black are ready to be sewn. - Patterns that are teal green are part of the plan, but can't yet be sewn.
+- o Patterns that are red are sewn already. - o Patterns that are black are ready to be sewn. - o Patterns that are teal green are part of the plan, but can't yet be sewn.

-Continue to stitch each row, and roll the quilt as needed until the last section of the quilt.
+Continue to stitch each row, and roll the guilt as needed until the last section of the guilt.

 The last sections always have an additional prompt; "Select points along bottom of E2E."
 This will create a boundary line on the screen, showing the very end of the quilt.
 Use as many 'clicks' as need to follow the edge closely.
 Once this is done, the unquilted patterns on the screen can be resized to fit inside the bottom-edge boundary.
-Alternatively, if resizing the patterns would distort the design, Use Trim [3] or Fill [3] to remove the excess pattern sections.
+Alternatively, if resizing the patterns would distort the design, Use Trim 63 or Fill 58 to remove the excess pattern sections.